vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ## Extension Settings

+  The Kubernetes extension enables variable substitution for settings that require a path as a value.
+Variable substitution can be done using the `${variableName}` syntax.
+You can find a list of the variables supported in the [variables-reference](https://code.visualstudio.com/docs/editor/variables-reference) documentation.

    * `vs-kubernetes` - Parent for Kubernetes-related extension settings
        * `vs-kubernetes.namespace` - The namespace to use for all commands
        * `vs-kubernetes.kubectl-path` (*deprecated*) - File path to the kubectl binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
 This is deprecated, please use `vscode-kubernetes.kubectl-path` instead.